FAQs

 Who is enTouch Wireless?

-enTouch Wireless is a national wireless phone service provider. enTouch Wireless provides free service through both the Lifeline and Affordable Connectivity Program (ACP) to provide free phones and/or free talk, text, and data.
+enTouch Wireless is a national wireless phone service provider that offers eligible customers free service through the Lifeline government benefit program.
+Eligible customers may also qualify for a free phone* and free talk, text, and data.

 Staying connected by phone and internet is essential, and enTouch Wireless is committed to providing individuals with quality service and phones for eligible individuals at no cost.